 There is a much higher viewpoint at the top but I ended up just relaxing and taking all this in at leisure while watching the many bikes out on this Sunday afternoon.

-Classics from the 80’s and quite a few two strokes.
-No matter how many 1000 horsepower your latest hyper bike has it doesn’t have an a ounce of that cred.
+Many classic bikes from the 80’s and quite a few two strokes.
+No matter how many 1000 horsepower your latest hyper bike has it doesn’t have an a ounce of that street cred.

 Made it into Takehara with time to walk around it’s historic district.